 Manners seem to go out of the window when quizzing a woman about her fertility.
 I am well aware that I have been incredibly lucky and always counsel any younger woman who asks that the younger you can have your kids the better, simply because over 35 your guarantee of conceiving a child, at least easily, is not set in stone.

 Of course, I am apprehensive about my two being picked on for having ‘older parents’ and particularly for having an older mum.
-Whilst I am not one of those 60+ first-time mothers who have bypassed the NHS and had IVF in Italy, if I look around at the other mothers at the school gate, some seem to have barely left school.
+Whilst I am not one of those 60+ first-time mothers who has bypassed the NHS and had IVF in Italy if I look around at the other mothers at the school gate, some seem to have barely left school.

 Perhaps I’m not a ‘tiger mother’ because I certainly did not think about the impact on my daily life or what my approach to my kids’ education would be.
 I had visions of swanning about in fields full of poppies, like an Amish version of the Flake advert, wearing Laura Ashley with my baby strapped to my breast, whilst pointing out flowers, birds and butterflies and singing like Stevie Nicks.

 Actually, I am less concerned about other people’s views about older mothers than I am about my two twigging that I may not be around quite as long as some of their friends’ parents.
 But there are no guarantees in life, are there?
-Caitlin loves to count the days down to her 6th birthday (in November) but I have told her that every day is special and to make the most of each one.
-And as I approach the big 50, I try to remember to tell myself that too.
-Plus, Stevie Nicks is now 65.
+Caitlin loves to count the days down to her birthday but I have told her that every day is special and to make the most of each one.
+And as I approach the big 55, I try to remember to tell myself that too.
+Plus, Stevie Nicks is now 70.